Truemedia/lowbot-slack/README.md

-# Lowbot slack
+# Mind Stack slack
-Slack adapter for lowbot
+Slack adapter for Mind Stack

 ## This is a work in progress